Anna Kristensen

 Anna Opstrup Kristensen (born 25 October 2000) is a Danish handball player for Team Esbjerg and the Danish national team.

 She also represented Denmark in the 2017 European Women's U-17 Handball Championship, 2018 Women's Youth World Handball Championship, and in the 2019 Women's Junior European Handball Championship, placing 6th all three times.

-She made her debut on the Danish national team on 21 March 2019.

 Career

 Anna Kristensen started playing for her local club Skanderborg Håndbold, before she switched to Danish top club Viborg HK.
 In her first season at the club they came third in the league, and Kristensen won the best goalkeeper in the league award.

 At the end of 2022, she signed a pre-contract with league rivals Team Esbjerg, which was supposed to start in the summer of 2023.
 However, due to Esbjerg lacking options at the goalkeeper position, they agreed that she would join the club already in January 2023.
 The same season, she won the Danish Women's Handball Cup with Esbjerg and won the Årets Pokalfighter (cup fighter of the year) award.

+In November 2025 she announced that she would join Hungarian Ferencvárosi TC after the 2025–26 season.

+In April 2026 she was injured and was out for the rest of the 2025-26 season.
+When the other Esbjerg keeper Katharina Filter was also injured, Esbjerg brought Silje Solberg-Østhassel in as a replacement.
+Despite the injury problems, Esbjerg would go on to win the Danish Championship, beating Odense Håndbold in the final.